vcflib/vcflib/README.md

 ### vcf2tsv

-    usage: vcf2tsv [-n null_string] [vcf file]
+    usage: vcf2tsv [-n null_string] [-g] [vcf file] Converts stdin or given VCF file to tab-delimited format, using null string to replace empty values in the table.
-    Converts stdin or given VCF file to tab-delimited format, using null string to replace empty values in the table.
+    Specifying -g will output one line per sample with genotype information.

 ### vcfaddinfo